Hi there 👋

 In this step, the tool verifies that all your transactions are taken into account.

-Once this step is completed, the tool analyzes your account in order to identify the presence or not of insufficient balances.
+During this step, the tool analyzes your account in order to identify the presence or not of negative balances.

-Example: You withdraw 2 BTC from your account while you have only one in stock according to the information you provided us.
+Example: You withdraw 2 ETH from your account when you only have one in stock according to the information you provided us.

 The final step in the analysis is the classification of withdrawals.